platformsh/platformsh-docs/src/languages/elixir.md

 ## Project templates

-Platform.sh offers [a project template for Elixir applications](https://github.com/platformsh/template-elixir) using the structure described above.
+Platform.sh offers a number of project templates using the structure described above.
 It can be used as a starting point or reference for building your own website or web application.

+- Basic Elixir HTTP Server
+- Phoenix